How to Install a Shower Pan Membrane

 Consider the pre-slope the last line of defense against mold.
 When an installer fails to create a pre-slope, water collects on the pan liner in the problem areas.
 This leaves constantly wet areas under the shower floor for mold and mildew to grow.

-2) Transfer calculation to the shower: Make a pencil mark on the wall's base pate at the calculated pre-slope depth.
+- Transfer the calculation to the shower: Make a pencil mark on the wall's base pate at the calculated pre-slope depth.
 Make a line around the shower's perimeter at this height, using a bubble level as a guide.

 Install the Drain Fitting Flange